To apply for admittance to a section of HDEV 470 for SUMMER or FALL 2014,

 - Thursday, March 20 @ 6:30 – 7:30 pm in PSY-154

-The faculty in the Department of Human Development offer a number of internship opportunities for students enrolling in Spring 2014 HDEV 470.
+The faculty in the Department of Human Development offer a number of internship opportunities for students enrolling in Summer or Fall 2014 HDEV 470.
 These include the following:

-- Contact Dr. Beth Manke at email@example.com for internship opportunity with IHAD I Have a Dream Foundation, Los Angeles, a youth development organization serving underserved, underperforming schools in low-income neighborhoods IHAD Internship_Spring2014_CSULB (2) Application IHAD internship application_Spring2014 (2) DEADLINE Nov.
-25th.
+- Contact Dr. Beth Manke at email@example.com for internship opportunity with IHAD I Have a Dream Foundation, , a youth development organization serving underserved, underperforming schools in low-income neighborhoods IHAD Internship_Fall 2014_CSULB (2) Application IHAD internship application_Fall2014 DEADLINE April 28th.

-Contact Dr. Shelley Eriksen at Shelley.Eriksen@csulb.edu for internship opportunity with teaching skills in a supportive educational environment, see attached description of internships offered at Westerly School of Long Beach (now with a renewed MOU through 2019 with the Department of Human Development, faculty coordinator Dr. Shelley Eriksen) Westerly School Internship Spring 2014 (2)
+- Contact Dr. Shelley Eriksen at Shelley.Eriksen@csulb.edu for internship opportunity with teaching skills in a supportive educational environment, see attached description of internships offered at Westerly School of Long Beach, the only private, secular K-8 school in Long Beach (4 internship opportunities) Westerly School Internship Fall 2014

 All graduating Human Development students are required to take HDEV 470 Practicum/Seminar, which entails the completion of a 90-hours of work at a practicum site.
 HDEV 470 is designed for students to explore a career goal in the last year of their undergraduate experience.
 All students in HDEV 470 must volunteer in a practicum site for 6 hours per week throughout the semester.
 Practicum sites in Human Development are chosen by the student, with oversight by the HDEV instructor.
 To gain entry into 470, students must be seniors, with a major in Human Development and have taken all the prerequisite courses (HDEV 250, 307I, 357I, 320, 360, and consent of the instructor.)